 Designing on a large advertising canvas requires an artist to pay attention to intricate details of their work.
 An artist must stencil out their work beforehand to get the visual image proportionately correct before moving on to a billboard or mural.
 It may take many months before such a large project can be complete.
-Look how detailed this large sultry los angeles escorts billboard display looks.
+Look how detailed this large sultry los angeles escorts billboard display looks that advertises adult escort jobs on daily basis.
 The artist who has worked with many san diego escorts services and lax agencies out west has experience with large canvas work talks about it in his own words:

 “The company that hired me wanted something eye catching and memorable, so I started out with something simple, detailed and small, and worked my way up.“